Pichounai/C-Project/README.md

 - Display Dataframe: void display_cdataframe(CDATAFRAME *cdataframe)

 ## Components
-- 'column.h' and 'column.c': Manage individual data columns, including operations like insertion, deletion, and statistics.
+- 'column.h' and 'column.c': Manage individual data columns of several types, including operations like insertion, deletion, and statistics.
 - 'cdataframe.h' and 'cdataframe.c': Handle operations on the entire dataframe, such as adding/removing columns, rows, and performing data analysis.